ChristianShada/Monarch_Butterflies/README.md

 https://journeynorth.org/sightings/

 ## Hypothesis
-Based on historical monarch butterfly data, the amount of butterflies in a given location during a specific month can be predicted based on historical data.
+Based on historical monarch butterfly data, the amount of butterflies in a given location during a specific month can be predicted.

 ## Approach for Analysis